Royal Brunei Air Force: Equipment

-During Royal Brunei Armed Forces diamond jubilee celebration in 2021, a unmanned aerial system (UAS) programme was launched by the Sultan of Brunei, and a RQ-21 Blackjack model was unveiled by a US company, Insitu to the Sultan.
+During Royal Brunei Armed Forces diamond jubilee celebration in 2021, an unmanned aerial system (UAS) programme was launched by the Sultan of Brunei, and a RQ-21 Blackjack model was unveiled by a US company, Insitu to the Sultan.
 This UAS will be used for maritime security surveillance role.
-Moreover, the newly acquired M134D Minigun will be expected to be integrated into the RBAirF later in 2022.
+The newly acquired M134D Minigun will be expected to be integrated into the RBAirF later in 2022.